AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/content-structure.md

 >[!CONTEXTUALHELP]
 >id="aemcloud_sites_trial_admin_content_fragments_overview_guide"
->title="Launch the model editor"
+>title="Launch the model console"
 >abstract="Let's explore how to create a reusable schema, called a Content Fragment model, for your content in Adobe Experience Manager as a Cloud Service.
-What the video to understand why this is an important step.
-Launch this module in a new tab by clicking the button below and then follow this guide."
+What the video to understand why this is an important step. <br><br>Launch this module in a new tab by clicking the button below and then follow this guide."
 >additional-url="https://video.tv.adobe.com/v/3413261" text="Content structure intro video"

 >[!CONTEXTUALHELP]
 >id="aemcloud_sites_trial_admin_content_fragments_overview_guide_footer"
->title="Launch the model console"
+>title="Congratulations!
+You learned how to create a Content Fragment model to represent the structure of your headless data and took the first step to delivering omni-channel content in a scaled and standard way."
+>abstract=""

 ## Create a Model {#create-model}